joshwaiam/image-swapper-browser-extension/README.md

 This is still in development, so it can only be used in a single browser session.

+1. Download this repo to your local machine.
 1. Type `about:debugging` in the address bar.
 1. Click on the `This Firefox` link.
 1. Click the `Load Temporary Addon` button.